Landscape Plan as part of Town Planning: why they commonly cause you an issue

 What most clients ‘assume’ and get wrong!

-When you’re planning to build a new home you will need to send your plans to council for approval, they will generally request a Landscape Plan as part of it.
+When you’re planning to build a new home, you will need to send your plans to council for approval and they will generally request a Landscape Plan as part of it.

 Doing the right thing, you engage a designer to create a landscape plan that will be approved to be built.